trinodb/trino/docs/src/main/sphinx/object-storage/file-system-s3.md

 ## Security mapping

-Trino supports flexible security mapping for S3, allowing for separate credentials or IAM roles for specific users or buckets/paths.
+Trino supports flexible security mapping for S3, allowing for separate credentials or IAM roles for specific users or S3 locations.
 The IAM role for a specific query can be selected from a list of allowed roles by providing it as an *extra credential*.

 Each security mapping entry may specify one or more match criteria.
 If multiple criteria are specified, all criteria must match.
-Available match criteria:
+The following match criteria are available:

 - `user`: Regular expression to match against username.
 Example: `alice|bob`
 - `group`: Regular expression to match against any of the groups that the user belongs to.
 Example: `finance|sales`
 - `prefix`: S3 URL prefix.
-It can specify an entire bucket or a path within a bucket.
-The URL must start with `s3://` but will also match `s3a` or `s3n`.
+You can specify an entire bucket or a path within a bucket.
+The URL must start with `s3://` but also matches for `s3a` or `s3n`.
   Example: `s3://bucket-name/abc/xyz/`

 The security mapping must provide one or more configuration settings: